KubeDeckio/KubeBuddy/docs/docs/creating-Checks.md

 ---
-title: CreatingAlerts
+title: Creating Checks
 parent: Documentation
 nav_order: 4
 layout: default
 ---

-# Creating Alerts
+# Creating Checks

 Kubebuddy is a Kubernetes auditing and monitoring tool that helps identify misconfigurations, resource issues, and potential security risks in your cluster.

-Alerts in Kubebuddy are generated from **checks**—rules that evaluate cluster resources and produce issues when conditions are met.
+Checks in Kubebuddy are generated from **checks**—rules that evaluate cluster resources and produce issues when conditions are met.

 ### Types of Checks